-As we all know, our diet holds enormous sway over our health, for good or for ill.
+Our diet holds enormous sway over our health, for better or worse.
 What we put in our mouths has the power to make us feel awesome or awful, and to both cause and even cure certain diseases.
 One common condition that can be aggravated or improved with diet is hypertension, or high blood pressure.

 When it comes to controlling hypertension with diet, specific foods and nutrients can make a significant difference, as can overall patterns of eating.
 Let’s explore the best ways to curb high blood pressure with the foods we eat.